University of Texas tower shooting: Aftermath

 Both Ramiro Martinez and Houston McCoy were awarded Medals of Valor by the city of Austin for their roles in ending the University of Texas tower shooting.
 Martinez has granted several interviews in which he has discussed his role in ending the University of Texas tower shooting and in which he generally portrays himself as the predominant force in "scoring" with his firearm shots upon Whitman and thus ending the massacre, whereas McCoy, who died in December 2012, resisted drawing attention to himself, saying of his actions in an interview granted to the Austin American-Statesman the year prior to his death he wished for no mention of Whitman be included in his obituary, stating: "I do not want what I did that day to define me ... but I guess you have to do that, mention the incident.
 Just be sure to say that I was not the only police officer there that day; it was teamwork."

 McCoy had previously stated in 2008: "You're a policeman; you're required to enforce all federal and state laws and city ordinances and keep the peace, and that was our sworn oath."

-Allen Crum died of natural causes in 2001 at age 75.
+Allen Crum relocated to Las Vegas, Nevada, in 1972.
+He never returned to Texas and died of natural causes in 2001 at age 75.

 On the twentieth anniversary of the University of Texas tower shooting, Whitman's father consented to a press reporter's request for an interview regarding his son's mass murder spree.
 One question asked in this interview was whether Whitman's ultimate motive for the murders had been to punish his father for the abusive and authoritarian methods in which he had raised his children in addition to the physical and emotional abuse he had inflicted upon Whitman's mother.
 In response, Whitman Sr. replied: "Yes: He's not punishing me [like] you'd say with a stick or anything like that; he's punishing me in the fact that I had to let the world know that if I did wrong, I'm sorry for it ...
 Yes, it hurt deeply.
 It always has and there will always be a hurt there, but I don't feel in any way that I was responsible for any of it."

 In 2006, a memorial garden was formally dedicated to those who died or were otherwise affected by the University of Texas tower shooting.
 This garden is located north of the university's landmark tower, with the design structure located around the middle of the three ponds located within this garden.
 Initial plans were to symbolically erect a visitor's walk around the pond: one side displaying imagery and plaques representing loss, violence, and chaos; the other side a more cathartic and healing semblance via reflection, hope, and solace.
 Although these initial plans were never fully implemented, by 2014, plans for a larger granite memorial and the installation of a bench around this memorial pond had been approved.